Buying Versus Renting Home And The Benefits Of Being A Homeowner

-This BLOG On Advantages And Benefits Of Buying Versus Renting Home Was Updated On July 6, 2017
+This BLOG On Buying Versus Renting Home And The Benefits Of Being A Homeowner Was Updated On December 4th, 2018

 There are many Advantages And Benefits Of Buying Versus Renting Home.

-- Many renters believe that they need large down payment and closing costs to qualify for a home purchase.
+- Many renters believe that they need a large down payment and closing costs to qualify for a home purchase

-- Yet others believe that they need good credit and that outstanding collections and charge off accounts would disqualify them for a mortgage.
+- Yet others believe that they need good credit and that outstanding collection and charge off accounts would disqualify them for a mortgage

 FHA Guidelines On Home Purchase

-FHA Loans are the most popular loan program in the U.S. HUD 4000.1 FHA Handbook states all the FHA Guidelines in securing a FHA Loan.
+FHA Loans are the most popular loan program in the U.S. HUD 4000.1 FHA Handbook states all the FHA Guidelines in securing an FHA Loan.

 Here are the basic FHA Loan Requirements:

-- Outstanding collections and charge offs do not have to paid off to qualify.
+- Outstanding collections and charge off do not have to pay off to qualify

-- If short on sellers concessions, lender credit by lender can cover closing costs.
+- If short on sellers concessions, lender credit by a lender can cover closing costs

 - 3 Year Waiting Period After Short Sale to qualify for FHA Home Loans.